Case Studies Under Development

 To provide a forum where organisations from the utility sector can discuss what their major transport risks are, how they are mitigated, benchmark their road safety performance and how the key KPIs are influenced.
 Please refer to the Utilities Forum Fact Sheet for further information.

-The inaugural forum was held in Adelaide on 22 July 2015 hosted by SA Power Networks and produced a Final Report from the day which provides the basis for bimonthly video conferences to continue to share knowledge on road safety risk management and their solutions.
+Forum was held in Adelaide on 22 July hosted by SA Power Networks and produced a Final Report from the day which provides the basis for bimonthly video conferences to continue to share knowledge on road safety risk management and their solutions.

-The 2016 forum was hosted by Telstra on the 25 August in Melbourne and produced a Final Report from the day.
+This year’s forum will be hosted by Telstra on the 25 August in Melbourne.

 3. Safe Use of Mobile in Vehicles (SUMV) Working Group